 The city council may adopt emergency ordinances to meet an emergency affecting life, health, property, the public peace, or to prevent a material financial loss to the City.
 Such ordinances shall not levy taxes, grant, renew or extend a franchise, or regulate the rates or fees charged by any public utility.
 An emergency ordinance shall be introduced in the form and manner generally prescribed for ordinances, except that it shall contain, after the enacting clause, a declaration stating that an emergency exists and describing it in clear and specific terms.
 An emergency ordinance shall require the affirmative vote of at least five (5) members of the city council, and may be adopted with or without amendment or rejected at the meeting at which it is introduced.
-If adopted, the ordinance shall take effect immediately and the caption of the ordinance shall be published in two-one (21) successive issues of a newspaper of general circulation in the City and be posted throughout all official communication forms.
+If adopted, the ordinance shall take effect immediately and the caption of the ordinance shall be published in two (2) successive issues of a newspaper of general circulation in the City.
 Every emergency ordinance shall automatically be repealed after sixty (60) days following the day on which it became effective.
 The ordinance may be reenacted.